 Simply click on a question to see its answer:

 Unfortunately, yes.
 Proposition 21 changed what juveniles are able to seal in two ways: a.
 If you were charged with a “serious violent felony” under 707(b) when you were 14 or older, you cannot seal this offense, and b.
 If your case was heard in adult court, and you were convicted in adult court, you cannot seal this record.
 However, you may be able to dismiss your conviction in adult court.
-Please see the section on expungement.
+Please see the section on our website on expungement.

 Murder, Arson, as provided in subdivision (a) or (b) of Section 451 of the Penal Code, Robbery, Rape with force, violence, or threat of great bodily harm, Sodomy by force, violence, duress, menace, or threat of great bodily harm, A lewd or lascivious act as provided in subdivision (b) of Section 288 of the Penal Code, Oral copulation by force, violence, duress, menace, or threat of great bodily harm, An offense specified in subdivision (a) of Section 289 of the Penal Code, Kidnapping for ransom, Kidnapping for purposes of robbery, Kidnapping with bodily harm, Attempted murder, Assault with a firearm or destructive device, Assault by any means of force likely to produce great bodily injury, Discharge of a firearm into an inhabited or occupied building, An offense described in Section 1203.09 of the Penal Code, an offense described in Section 12022.5 or 12022.53 of the Penal Code, A felony offense in which the minor personally used a weapon listed in subdivision (a) of Section 12020 of the Penal Code, A felony offense described in Section 136.1 or 137 of the Penal Code, Manufacturing, compounding, or selling one-half ounce or more of a salt or solution of a controlled substance specified in subdivision (e) of Section 11055 of the Health and Safety Code, A violent felony, as defined in subdivision (c) of Section 667.5 of the Penal Code, which also would constitute a felony violation of subdivision (b) of Section 186.22 of the Penal Code, Escape, by the use of force or violence, from a county juvenile hall, home, ranch, camp, or forestry camp in violation of subdivision (b) of Section 871 if great bodily injury is intentionally inflicted upon an employee of the juvenile facility during the commission of the escape, Torture as described in Sections 206 and 206.1 of the Penal Code, Aggravated mayhem, as described in Section 205 of the Penal Code, Carjacking, as described in Section 215 of the Penal Code, while armed with a dangerous or deadly weapon, Kidnapping for purposes of sexual assault, as punishable in subdivision (b) of Section 209 of the Penal Code, Kidnapping as punishable in Section 209.5 of the Penal Code, The offense described in subdivision (c) of Section 12034 of the Penal Code, The offense described in Section 12308 of the Penal Code, Voluntary manslaughter, as described in subdivision (a) of Section 192 of the Penal Code.